jgmitchell257/jgmitchell257/README.md

 - 🔭 I’m currently working on building python tools for managing and monitoring Cisco UC server clusters and apps.
 - 💬 Ask me about ... ultramarathons, they're absurd.
+- ⚡ Fun fact: I've been using versions of RedHat Linux since RH5 which you could buy in a box from Walmart :O

 <!--
 **jgmitchell257/jgmitchell257** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.